mng/ngx-resizable/README.md

 After building and commit/push/merge to Github:
 1. update the version notes in the root README.md
 2. update the version number in the library: `projects/ngx-resizable/package.json`
-3. login to npm: `npm login`
+3. login to npm: `npm login` (check if already loggedin using `npm whoami`)
-4. go to the library directory: `cd projects/ngx-resizable/`
-5. publish using: `npm publish --access public`.
+4. publish using: `npm publish ./dist/ngx-resizable/3dgenomes-ngx-resizable-1.8.1.tgz --access public`.

 ## Running unit tests